psi4/psi4numpy/README.md

 The overall goal of psi4numpy is to provide clear, readable code for both learning and development.
-Python is used to "plug" together low level languages and provide an interface that is both simple to use and remains relative fast to execute.
+Python is used to "plug" together low level languages and provide an interface that is both simple to use and remains relatively fast to execute.
 In this case Psi4 is used for molecular properties and integrals, numpy/scipy is used for tensor operations and linear algebra.